 Kate Sprake is a certificated Radiation Protection Adviser and has worked in both the Nuclear industry and the medical sector and hence brings a wealth of experience to the team.
 Kate is still active in healthcare and undertakes risk assessments and delivers training for hospitals working with sources of ionising radiation.
 Kate is an experienced trainer working both with schools and industry.

 Toby de Burgh has many years of experience working as a senior consultant in the nuclear industry, primarily in nuclear safety but also waste management and engineering.
-He started his career working with submarines at Devonport Dockyard before moving into reactor decommissioning with Magnox and Research Sites Restoration Ltd. Toby is also a video specialist having worked on creative commissions for the UK Film Council and has produced a great deal of training content for industry.
+He started his career working with submarines at Devonport Dockyard before moving into reactor decommissioning with Magnox and Research Sites Restoration Ltd. Toby is a XR training specialist having overseen XR development projects across a range of safety-critical sectors.

 Nic Steevenson is a former fast jet Navigator.
 She spent over 10 years in the RAF where she was a highly qualified instructor and mentor.
 She latterly flew missions as part of a developmental missile firings team, working in a demanding and pressured environment.

 Nic is a qualified Crew Resource Management Trainer and provides specialist advice and training to Air Ambulance Crews including doctors, paramedics, pilots and ground staff.

 Nic is passionate about Human Factors training and has used her skills across industry.

 Ross Lockett-Kirk joins the team as Cineon Training’s lead developer, building VR environments.
 Ross graduated from the University of South Wales with a first class honours degree in computer games design.
 He has vast knowledge of working with design software packages and is instrumental in working with the team to assist in the design and build of all our VR training simulations.